rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 >**Example:**
 >Title proper: <CITE>Brilliant Luna Park at night</CITE>
-Other title information: Coney Island, New York's great pleasure resort
+Other title information: <CITE>Coney Island, New York's great pleasure resort</CITE>
 >>(*Comment*: Still image resource.
 Stereograph card with a long dash between the two separable parts of the title)

 <a name="1.23.3.2">1.23.3.2</a> If the other title information precedes the [Title proper](/DCRMR/title/Title-proper/) on a title page, transpose it to its required position unless it is a grammatically inseparable part of the title proper according to one or more of the conditions enumerated in [Words considered part of the title proper](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper) (see [Title proper, 1.21.31](/DCRMR/title/Title-proper/#12131-words-considered-part-of-the-title-proper)).
 When transposing Other title information, do not use the mark of omission.
 Make a [Note on title](/DCRMR/title/Note-on-title/) indicating the transposition (see [1.01.2](/DCRMR/title/#1012-element-order) and [1.29.38.1](/DCRMR/title/Note-on-title/#1.29.38.1)).